clubedaentrega/validate-fields/README.md

 validate('divBy(17)', 35) // false
 validate('divBy(35)', 35) // true
 ```
-See more examples in the file `types.js`
+See more examples in the folder `types`.
+All core types are defined there

 ## Interchangeable format
 A parsed `Field` can be serialized to JSON with `JSON.stringify()`: